U010A

 Frequently asked questions

 Yes.
-A low or unstable battery voltage during cold starts can cause modules to drop off the bus momentarily, setting a U-code.
-Fully charge and load-test the battery before diagnosing the FPCM circuit.
+Low or unstable battery voltage can cause modules to drop off the bus momentarily and set a U-code, so fully charge and load-test the battery before diagnosing the EGR module circuit.

-No. Module replacement should be the last step after confirming power supply, grounds, and bus wiring are all sound, because wiring faults are far more common than outright module failure.
+No. Module replacement should be the last step after confirming power, ground, and bus wiring are sound, because wiring faults are far more common than outright module failure.

 Disabling U010A in software